 fill white" attribute on every circle in the diagram instead,

-but it seems easier just to set the default fill color once.
+but it's easier to set the default fill color once.

 linewid *= 0.5" on line 03 shortens the default length of lines